High Fiber Super Crackers

 Preheat oven to 300°F (150°C).
 Line a baking sheet with parchment paper.

-In a bowl, mix all ingredients well for 30 seconds to allow the chia seeds to absorb the water.
+In a bowl, mix all ingredients well for about 30 seconds.
+Let the mixture sit for 2–3 minutes to allow the chia and flax to absorb the water and form a gel-like consistency.

-Using a spatula, spread the mixture evenly on the baking sheet, as thin as possible for a crisp texture.
-It helps to wet whatever you're using to spread the mixture.
-Shape into a rectangle for ease when cutting into portions.
+Using a spatula, spread the mixture evenly onto the baking sheet, as thin as possible for a crisp texture.
+It helps to lightly wet your spatula while spreading.
+Shape into a rectangle for easy cutting later.

 Bake for 30 minutes.

-Remove the pan, flip the crackers carefully, and bake for another 20-25 minutes, or until golden and crispy.
-Keep an eye on them.
+Remove from the oven, carefully flip the crackers, and return to the oven for another 25–30 minutes, or until golden and crispy.
+Keep an eye on them toward the end.

 Store in an airtight container for up to 1 week.